axiom-data-science/portal-docs/how-to/ooi/download/download-data.rst

 |how_to_download_data_gif|

   4. Or, check ``Queue for download`` to add the data file to your downloads list.
-Refer to _`Queue Multiple Files for Download <download-queue-multiple-files>`_ section.
+Refer to :ref:`Queue Multiple Files for Download <download-queue-multiple-files>` section.

-..
-Note:
+.. note:

   For some datasets you may be offered a choice to download calculated or raw data.